opsngine/anomaly-detection/docs/multi-entity-rfc.md

 ### Anomaly Report

-The output of multi entity detector will be categorized based on entities.
-The entities with most anomaly detected will be presented first in a heatmap plot.
-Users also have the option to click into each entity for more details about the anomalies.
+The output of multi entity detector will be categorized by entities.
+The entities with most anomalies detected will be presented in a heatmap plot.
+Users then have the option to click into each entity for more details about the anomalies.

 ### Entity capacity

-Supporting multiple entities takes extra resource, especially memory.
-The total number of allowed entities depends on the cluster configuration, but in general we are planning to support up to 10K entities in the initial release.
+Supporting high cardinality with multiple entities definitely takes more resource than single entity detectors.
+The total number of supported unique entities depends on the cluster configuration.
+We'll provide a table with the launch to show the recommended number of entities for certain cluster configurations.
+In general we are planning to support up to 10K entities in the initial release.

 ## Providing Feedback